 The Importance of Exercise

 Gone are the days of bike riding, tree climbing and rampaging the woods for hours on end with friends.
-Our kids live in a cyber generation and more and more kids at a younger and younger age, spend a huge amount of time on electronic devices such as ipods, phones, computers, game machines.
+Our kids live in a cyber generation, and more and more kids at a younger and younger age, spend a huge amounts of time on electronic devices such as Ipods, phones, computers, and game machines.
 US Today reported that one study found that the average child spends approximately 53hours a week on electronic devices.
 This is having a tremendously detrimental impact on both our children's physical and mental health and wellbeing.

 Each season brings new and exciting things for a child to enjoy and explore outdoors.
 In addition to bike riding and various sporting activities, look for different seasonal activities to involve your child in like puddle jumping in the spring, kicking leaves in the fall, a summer bug or treasure hunt or snow man building contest in the winter.

 Balance is the key here so look for ways to balance your kids technological activities with physical activities on a daily basis.

 Helpful Hints to Get Your Child to Eat More Vegetables

 Teaching your child healthy and new eating habits can be an arduous task often over whelming for both parent and child.
 The key to success is to convert eating habits little by little.
 Make small changes and then ensure each change becomes a habit by incorporating it regularly into their routine For example, if you have a little fast food fiend on your hands don't just put the complete kibosh on it, but cut back to once or twice per month and opt for healthier fast food choices at other times